syafniyazilfah/syafniyazilfah.github.io/_projects/(9) Illustration and Design.md

 ![](https://i.ibb.co.com/vYgvCcX/ichak5-ttd.png)
 ![](https://i.ibb.co.com/txdqygj/ichak06-ttd.png)

-This is a digital drawing using Clip Studio Paint software as gift for anniversarry of my friend and her boyfriend (at that time)
+This is a digital drawing using Clip Studio Paint software as gift for anniversarry of my friend and her boyfriend.

 ## Feeds Instagram of PRS 2020